 Have you ever wondered why insects and rodents are commonly found living in crawl spaces and unfinished basements?
-The reason why these pests are attracted to these spaces is because there can be high levels of moisture present in there.
+The reason why these pests are attracted to these spaces is that there can be high levels of moisture present in there.
 This is why pests can also be found around plumbing fixtures and pipes that leak and are in need of repair.
 Our McDonough plumber is here to help you understand what you can do to rid your household of these unwanted pests.

 What type of pests are attracted to moisture?